Student Spotlight: Erna Gevondyan

-Her accomplishments reflect her determination.
-What's even more amazing is that English is not her first language.
-Gevondyan was raised in Tbilisi, Georgia, a small post-Soviet country.
-After her parents divorced. she, her mom and her little sister moved in with her grandmother, who owned a business at the time.
-When the economy sagged, Gevondyan’s mom moved to the U.S. and found a job.
-In 2006, she was able to move Gevondyan and her sister to the U.S. as legal permanent residents.
+She was raised in Tbilisi, Georgia, a small post-Soviet country.
+After her parents divorced, she, her mom and her younger sister moved in with her grandmother, who owned a business at the time.
+When the economy sagged, Gevondyan’s mom moved to the U.S., found a job and later moved Gevondyan and her sister to the U.S. as legal permanent residents.

 One month after arriving, Gevondyan started classes at College of DuPage.
 Although she dreamed of becoming a computer programmer, she feared the language barrier would prevent her from understanding difficult scientific concepts.
 Instead, she chose graphic design and found a supportive environment with caring teachers.

 But Gevondyan realized that she wanted to pursue her passion, so she switched to computer science.

 “I’m really grateful for the fact that COD’s flexibility with the offered classes and the overall structure helped me realize my true academic passion.
 This was a very painless process, as opposed to going to an expensive art school and spending so much money for the tuition, and realizing that this is no longer the major one wants to pursue,” she said.
 “The professors’ doors were always open, and I’m still in touch with my former professors.”

 Gevondyan earned both Associate in Arts and Associate in Science degrees from College of DuPage.
 She then transferred to the Illinois Institute of Technology and earned a bachelor’s degree in Computer Science with a minor in Applied Mathematics.

 “I’m definitely happy with my choice of going to IIT for reasons such as the academic rigor.
 The overall transfer itself and the application of the COD classes to the IIT curriculum in the Computer Science program were very painless,” she said.